mindmotivate/Remo_Terraform_Class/Breakdown_5.md

 ## *Dry Approach
-If you want to try to create teh group membership resrouces dynamically using a DRY approach, you may want ot consider using the count = length argument.
+If you want to try to create the group membership resrouces dynamically using a DRY approach, you may want ot consider using the count = length argument.

 1. Count Users: Determine the number of users and create a membership for each.
 2. Membership Name: Generate a unique name for each membership.